 For successive harvests, sow seeds at 3 week intervals.
 Most varieties will take between 70 and 80 days to mature.
 Sow your last set of seeds 2-3 months before your first expected frost of the winter.
 This ensures you won’t lose any crops to the colder temperatures.
 In USDA zones 8 and warmer plants can be planted in the fall or winter months.

-Keep the soil moist by gently watering on a regular basis.
-Regular watering also helps to prevent a hard crust of soil from forming.
+Keep the soil moist by gently watering carrots on a regular basis.
+Regular watering carrots also helps to prevent a hard crust of soil from forming.
 This can stop small seeds from germinating.

 How to Care for Carrots

-Once germinated there are a few simple things you need to remember.
+Once germinated there are a few simple things you need to remember to care for carrots.
 Following these simple steps will ensure you learn how to grow carrots successfully.

-As the plants grow you may need to thin them out to their correct spacing.
+As the plants grow you may need to thin the carrots out to their correct spacing.
 Crowded plants will produce misshapen or deformed roots.

-As roots mature the crowns may push up through the soil.
+As roots of the carrots mature the crowns may push up through the soil.
 Cover these with soil or mulch, such as homemade compost.
 Uncovered crowns can become bitter.
-They may also turn green.
+The carrots may also turn green.

 Watering and Feeding